xapi-project/xapi-project.github.io/profiling/coverage.md

 harder than profiling code that can be profiled and executed in isolation.

+## TL;DR

+To build binaries with coverage profiling, do:

+    ./configure
+    make coverage
+    make

+Binaries will log coverage data to `/tmp/bisect*.out` from which a coverage report can be generated in `coverage/`:

+    bisect-ppx-report -I _build -html coverage /tmp/bisect*.out

 ## Profiling Framework Bisect-PPX

 The open-source [BisectPPX] instrumentation framework uses extension